alaahag/c_wait/README.md

 CONNECT_TYPE="all"
 ```

-(For more help, read the source-code comments, or just run ./c_wait --help)
+(You can modify the default values, read the source-code comments)
+run ./c_wait --help

      --------------------------------------------------------------------------
      -=-                   'c_wait' - ConnectionWait v1.0                   -=-